 Not very far is Thailand.
 Only seven or eight hours, and you're in Bangkok.
 This is the traditional winter route of the Far East with an average income.
 Vietnam has become much closer in recent years.
 Not as close as Thailand.
 But much closer than, say, Laos, Cambodia, Malaysia.

-But often "very far" is very close, here, in the Far East.
-A couple of years ago I conducted field research in one of the settlements of the Khabarovsk Territory.
-It is located at 70 kilometers from the road, in a terrain with a complex terrain.
-The trip there was perceived as a very distant trip.
-And it took a lot more time than a trip to Moscow.
+But often "very far away" is very close, here, in the Far East.
+A couple of years ago I conducted field research in one of the villages of the Khabarovsk Territory.
+It is located 70 kilometers from the highway, in an area with difficult terrain.
+The trip there was perceived as a very long trip.
+And it took much more time than a trip to Moscow.
 And there are many such points on the map of the Khabarovsk Territory.
-Somewhere there is a road.
-Somewhere, "zimnik" and primer.
-And somewhere and nothing.
-Madly, incredibly far is Yakutia or the Magadan region.
-That is, Yakutsk itself is still present in the world (for the inhabitant of Khabarovsk), like Magadan himself.
-They go there on business, from there they come to study in the universities of the city.
+There is a road somewhere.
+Somewhere "winter road" and a primer.
+And somewhere there is nothing.
+Crazy, incredibly far away is Yakutia or the Magadan region.
+That is, Yakutsk itself is still present in the world (for a resident of Khabarovsk), like Magadan itself.
+They go there on business, from there they come to study at the universities of the city.
 But the rest ...
-It, of course, is.
-But in the same place where Tver, Krakow, Bangladesh.
-That is, in the mad "far."
+Of course, it is.
+But in the same place as Tver, Krakow, Bangladesh.
+That is, in the insane "far away."

 At a sight from capitals the Far East is visible that huge and severe edge adjoining with China and Japan, possessing huge stocks of minerals, sea bioresources, wood arrays and other similar pleasures.
 Probably, all this is seen from Moscow in this way.